Year A, B, C

 (Malina and Rohrbaugh explain that Mary's concern would be that the body be allowed the proper one year long purging / decaying / purification process so that the remaining bones can then be given a final burial in readiness to receive a new body at the time of the general resurrection.
 See footnote below, SSC on John, page 276-277.)

 Click here to read my post on the text for Holy Saturday, John 19:38-42, for important background on why the resurrection on the third day (actually about 36 hours) is a vindication of the truth of Jesus' words and deeds.

 It is crucial to understand that Jesus' resurrection is NOT just about "love is stronger than death," or "life beyond death," important though these may be.
-These truths could have been learned by Lazarus, for example, being resurrected and not just resuscitated.
+These truths could have been learned from the raising of Lazarus on the fourth day.

-But because it is JESUS who is resurrected, it is Jesus' ministry that is vindicated.
+But because it is JESUS who is resurrected on the third day, it is Jesus' ministry that is vindicated.